AWS Distro for OpenTelemetry

 Introduction

 OpenTelemetry Python supports automatic instrumentation.
-It automatically produces spans with telemetry data describing the values used by the python frameworks in your application without adding a single line of code.
-This telemetry data can then be exported to a backend like AWS X-Ray using the ADOT Python opentelemetry-sdk-extension-aws package.
-We also strongly recommend using the opentelemetry-propagator-aws-xray package to support propagating the trace context across AWS services.
-This propagator handles the extraction and injecting of the AWS X-Ray Tracing header for requests from or to remote services.
+It automatically produces spans with telemetry data describing the values used by the Python frameworks in your application without adding a single line of code.
+It is preconfigured for compatibility with AWS X-Ray and propagates the trace context across AWS services, it can also be used with any other tracing backend.

 In this guide, we walk through the steps needed to trace an application and produce metrics with auto-instrumentation.